-As the weather improves in Las Vegas, more and more of us are getting our bikes out of winter storage and taking to the road.
-After time off, it is always a good idea to refresh yourself on motorcycle safety practices.
+As the weather improves in Las Vegas, more and more of us are getting our bikes out of winter storage and taking them to the road.
+After time off, it is always a good idea to refresh yourself on motorcycle safety tips.

 Motorcycles are, by their very nature, more dangerous than cars.
 For example, 5,286 people died in motorcycle crashes in 2016, according to the Insurance Information Institute.
 Safe practices are the best way to avoid becoming a statistic.

 - Always wear your helmet, no matter how hot the day.
 March is National Brain Injury Awareness Month.
 A helmet will protect you not just from brain injury, but from facial injuries and damage.
 Most fatalities are caused by traumatic brain injury when your head hits the road.
 Helmets may be cumbersome and annoying, but they can keep you alive or, almost worse, from ending up a vegetable in a hospital bed.
 Keep your face shield down, as dust and debris on the road can easily cause eye injuries.